Abhishek9760/todo-api/README.md

 ## Installation
 * If you wish to run your own build, first ensure you have python globally installed in your computer.
 If not, you can get python [here](https://www.python.org").
-* After doing this, confirm that you have installed virtualenv globally as well.
-If not, run this:
-    ```bash
-        $ pip install virtualenv
-    ```
 * Then, Git clone this repo to your PC
     ```bash
         $ git clone https://github.com/Abhishek9760/todolist_api